DarrylDias/Classic-White/README.md

 =============

-This theme is built on Octopress 2.1.
+This theme is built for Octopress 2.1

 #### Features.